Code-Institute-Submissions/petracili-MS2_DecResub/README.md

 You can find information on how to place markers and use the marker clusterer on a map in the Google Maps JavaScript API Documentation [here](https://developers.google.com/maps/documentation/javascript/overview#maps_map_simple-javascript).

 -----------------

+### **Version Control**

+I used Git for version control and uploading the project to GitHub.
+My GitHub repository for this project is accessible [here](https://8000-bronze-nightingale-lw1i2kuu.ws-eu03.gitpod.io/).